USFScheduler/SchedulerFrontEnd/README.md

 # SchedulerFrontEnd

 This is the mobile frontend for the USF Scheduler application.
 It provides a responsive user interface that allows users to view, create, and manage their schedules, while interacting with the backend API for authentication and data management.

+The application enables students to organize academic and personal events in one place, automate assignment scheduling based on calendar availability and due dates, and securely access personalized schedules using token-based authentication.

 ---